ancient-military-history

 Variations in Ship Types: Different Tools for Different Vessels

 Not all Viking ships were built the same; the tool set and techniques were adapted to the intended purpose.
-Here we summarize the three main types.
+Here we summarize the three main types, along with a fourth regional variation.

 Social and Economic Context of Shipbuilding